Skip to main content

 Facilities

-Darwin Building in The John Dawson Sciences Complex is the main base for our Occupational Therapy courses.
+Darwin Building is the main base for our Occupational Therapy courses.
+You'll find us at the John Dawson Sciences Complex.
 Teaching takes place in multimedia classrooms with state-of-the-art resources for learning.
-There are also shared spaces with Physiotherapy and Sport and Exercise Sciences, including a fully-equipped gym with a range of cardiovascular and resistance training equipment.
+We also share spaces with Physiotherapy and Sport and Exercise Sciences.
+This includes a gym with a range of cardiovascular and resistance training equipment.

 A PCPI participant sharing their experiences with a group of occupational therapy students who are sat listening